syncfusion-content/fileformat-docs/File-Formats/DocIO/Word-document/Compare Word documents.md

 ## Comparison options

-You can customize the Word comparison using our ComparisonOptions in DocIO.
+You can customize the Word comparison using our ComparisonOptions in the DocIO.

 ### Ignore format changes

 In the .NET Word library (DocIO), document comparison includes formatting changes by default.
-However, you can configure DocIO to ignore formatting differences using DetectFormatChanges API to concentrate solely on content modifications.
+However, you can configure DocIO to ignore formatting differences using the DetectFormatChanges API to concentrate solely on content modifications.

 The following code example illustrates how to compare two Word documents by ignoring the format changes.